corretto/amazon-corretto-crypto-provider/README.md

+# EXPERIMENTAL BRANCH

+This branch includes an experimental implementation of KEMs and HPKE.

+---

 # Amazon Corretto Crypto Provider
 The Amazon Corretto Crypto Provider (ACCP) is a collection of high-performance cryptographic implementations exposed via the standard [JCA/JCE](https://docs.oracle.com/en/java/javase/11/security/java-cryptography-architecture-jca-reference-guide.html) interfaces.
 This means that it can be used as a drop in replacement for many different Java applications.